 “Pay everyone that you owe him: taxes to whom taxes are due, revenue to whom revenue is due, respect to whom respect is due, honor to whom honor is due.
 Be indebted to no one,…” – Romans 13:7-8

-A plan like the 10-10-10-70 works pretty well to get out of debt.
+A plan like the Pinoy Millionaire Game Plan works pretty well to get out of debt.
 With the 10% that I set aside for my offerings and giving to charity, I am assured that my offerings are well prepared to give gratitude to my God.
-The other 10% of my savings will be used to start building a surplus of cash on the side, and the other 10% will be used to pay for the debt.
+The other 10% of my savings will be used to start building my investments, and the other 10% will be used to pay for the debt and building surplus cash for my emergency fund.
 By doing that, I am assured that my debt will be reduced little by little each and every month.